kognifai/Galore/SDK-documentation/streams.md

 A stream can be compared to a pipe with continuous flow of some medium often a fluid.
 The streams do not have a continuous flow of  a course medium, rather have discrete items called events.

-Events have different types related to which type of stream they belong to.
-But all events have a UTC timestamp set as close to the origin of the event as possible.
+There are different types of events, depend on the streams they belong.
+All events have a UTC timestamp set as close to the origin of the event.

 The following are the Galore Streams' properties: